 Description: The University of Washington Seattle Campus Master Plan guides the physical development of the Seattle Campus.
-Building on the 2003 plan, the 2018 plan includes a 10-year conceptual plan as required by the City University Agreement.
+Building on the 2003 plan, the 2019 plan includes a 10-year conceptual plan as required by the City-University Agreement and provides design guidance and development standards for plan implementation.
+The Seattle City Council and Board of Regents approved the plan in February 2019.

 Description: In the Winter of 2007, the University of Washington Tacoma began a year-long process to revise and improve its campus master plan.
 Incorporating input from diverse campus and community partners, UW Tacoma crafted a new master planning document, including updated transportation and infrastructure plans, that responds to changes to the campus mission and as well as the evolving needs of the surrounding urban community.
 The University of Washington Board of Regents approved the updated master plan on November 20, 2008.